-If you are short on time, or you don’t have transport, the following tracks start in or, near Lake Wanaka town itself and won’t take long to wander along
+Our guide to the walking tracks starting in or, near Lake Wanaka town that won’t take long to wander

 Whether you are a Sunday stroller or a full on hiker, there is something for you in the Wanaka area.
 If you don’t have access to transport, there are plenty of walks that start right near the town centre, but if you can get a car or take a tour further afield you’ll be well rewarded with great views and lovely fresh air.

 Millennium Track/Waterfall Creek:

 This track starts right in town and winds its way around the lake towards Waterfall Creek.
 You can stop here or continue through the fields to take in the view.

 A short drive from the town centre, this flat and easy track is popular with walkers and cyclists.
 It is also an excellent spot for trout fishing.
 The walk from the outlet to Albert Town takes about an hour one way, and the track is even suitable for pushchairs.

 This is a great option if you want a good view of Wanaka but you don't have much time, or you are not big on hiking.
 Starting close to Wanaka, this track is uphill but is not too steep and is suitable for all ages and fitness levels.
 At the summit, you get 360-degree views over the lake and of the surrounding ranges.
 You will probably need to dodge the locals getting in their exercise on the way up and down.